Kimealabs/toDoOCR/CONTRIBUTING.md

 #### Tests

 This project use unit and functional tests.
 To control if yours contribution are well, please run tests often.
-You can create your own tests but only One rule => do not decrease the code coverage.
+You should always create your own tests when adding code in your PR => PR without tests or/and decreasing code coverage won't be merged

 ### 5. Create a pull request